epmd-edp/keycloak-operator/README.md

-# How to Install Operator
+# Keycloak operator

+## Overview

-EDP installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.
+Keycloak operator is an EDP operator that is responsible for configuring existing Keycloak for integration with EDP.
+Operator installation can be applied on two container orchestration platforms: Openshift and Kubernetes.

-_**NOTE:** Installation of operators is platform-independent, that is why there is a unified instruction for deploying._
+_**NOTE:** Operator is platform-independent, that is why there is an unified instruction for deploying._

 ### Prerequisites
 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 2. Cluster admin access to the cluster;
 3. EDP project/namespace is deployed by following one of the instructions: [edp-install-openshift](https://github.com/epmd-edp/edp-install/blob/master/documentation/openshift_install_edp.md#edp-project) or [edp-install-kubernetes](https://github.com/epmd-edp/edp-install/blob/master/documentation/kubernetes_install_edp.md#edp-namespace).

 ### Installation
 In order to install the Keycloak operator, follow the steps below: